If you’re an expectant mama (or the partner of one), you’re probably scouting for the best babymoon destinations.

 Immersing in the local culture is not a bad way to spend a babymoon.

 Really taking in the culture and history of a place is going to be a rarity when you travel with kids.

 Plus, you’ll want to indulge in different dining experiences while out and about in a new city.

 When the young ones come, you’re going to have to learn the fine art of eating quickly and getting out in record time, so now’s the time to savor every bite and every new dish.

-Charleston is one of the best places for a babymoon, not only because of the warm climate but also for its rich history and delicious local food.
+Charleston is one of the best babymoon locations in the US, not only because of the warm climate but also for its rich history and delicious local food.